Quantum metrology through spectral measurements in quantum optics: Method to compute the steady-state and its differentiation

 \subsection{Computation of the differentiation of the steady-state}

-The formal relation from \eqref{eq:FormalSteadyState} can be extended to compute the differentation of the steady-state density matrix with respect to a system parameter $\theta$, denoted as $\partial_\theta \hat \rho_{\text{ss}}$.
-This is achieved by taking the derivative with respect $\theta$ in \eqref{eq:SteadyStateRelation}, such that
+The formal relation from Eq.~\eqref{eq:FormalSteadyState} can be extended to compute the differentiation of the steady-state density matrix with respect to a system parameter $\theta$, denoted as $\partial_\theta \hat \rho_{\text{ss}}$.
+This is achieved by taking the derivative with respect $\theta$ in Eq.~\eqref{eq:SteadyStateRelation}, such that

 and get the relation